squaremo/pulumi-k8s-ssa-examples/README.md

    - you can use the annotation on the patch `pulumi.com/patchForce: true` to make it overwrite the other field
  - destroying the stack removes the extra field
    - if you forced an overwrite, the data key is removed

+### namespace-meta

+This patches the default namespace with some additional labels.
+Again, about as simple as you can get.